6 of the Greatest Italian Composers You’ve Never Heard Of (Hint- They’re Not Men)

 Well, it seems like one big reason was that the music of the late 1600s was mostly heard in church.

-And it seems church leaders in the late 1600’s silenced the voice of female composers when they insisted women obey Paul’s injunction in First Timothy in the bible.
+And apparently, church leaders in the late 1600’s silenced the voice of female composers when they insisted women obey Paul’s injunction in First Timothy in the bible.

 This injunction was interpreted as forbidding women to speak, or even sing or play an instrument in church.

 Since then much of the music and memory of these Italian female composers have been forgotten.

-However, we can certainly still reach out and give women these women a hand up and out of historical oblivion by listening to what’s left of their celestial music.
+However, we can certainly still reach out and give these women a hand up and out of historical oblivion by listening to what’s left of their celestial music.

 The good news is there has been a recent upsurge in the publication of their work.

-You can listen to a track (or purchase an album)for each of the six mind-blowing Italian composers we’ll now meet who were born between 1587 and the modern era we will now meet.
+You can listen to a track (or purchase an album)for each of the six mind-blowing Italian composers we’ll now meet who were born between 1587 and the modern era.

-How many of these composers have you heard of?
+How many of the following six composers have you heard of?

 Genius Composer 1